herobd/handwriting_line_generation/README.md

   │
   ├── saved/ - default checkpoints folder
   │
-  ├── configs/ - configuration files to reproducibility ├── old_configs/ - all the other config files I've used during development/other projects │
+  ├── configs/ - configuration files for reproducibility ├── old_configs/ - all the other config files I've used during development/other projects │
   ├── trainer/ - trainers